neilotoole/errgroup/README.md

 BenchmarkGroup_Short/complexity_40/tasks_250/sequential-16                    	     200	   5924693 ns/op	       0 B/op	       0 allocs/op
 ```

-The overall impression is that that `errgroupn` can provide higher
+The overall impression is that that `neilotoole/errgroup` can provide higher
 throughput than `sync/errgroup` for these (CPU-intensive) workloads,
 sometimes significantly so.
 As always, these benchmark results should
 not be taken as gospel: your results may vary.